Contributing

 - Human-authored docs live in

-public/api/and are treated as build output. - Rustdoc source definitions live in
+public/api/and are treated as build output. - Rustdoc source definitions are generated into

 Keep curated docs and generated Rustdocs separate.
 Do not copy generated Rustdoc